-Figure 1: Process of establishing a contract farming arrangement 3 Figure 2: Contractual arrangements as a result of a negotiation process 4 Figure 3: Outcome areas that result from the contractual arrangement 6 Figure 4: Sources of included studies 23 Figure 5: Funnel plot 43 Figure 6: Funnel plot: replacing four effect sizes by its synthetic effect size 44 Figure 7: Funnel plot of a trim-and-fill analysis 45 Figure 8: Forest plot of the effect of contract farming on yields 47 Figure 9: Forest plot of the effect of contract farming on household labour 48 Figure 10: Forest plot of the effect of contract farming on prices 49 Figure 11: Forest plot of the effect of contract farming on income: all empirical instanc 50 Figure 12: Forest plot of the effect of contract farming on income: synthetic effect for Narayanan, 2014 Figure 13: Forest plot of the effect of contract farming on income per crop type Figure 14: Forest plot by level of service provisioning Figure 15: Average landholding in selected studies 60 Table 1: Overview of the studies included in the research synthesis Table 2: Risk of bias assessment Table 3: Details of risk assessment of 'selection mechanism' and 'group equivalence' PSM studies Table 4: Details of risk assessment of 'selection mechanism' and 'group equivalence' IV/Heckman studies Table 5: Details of risk assessment of 'selection mechanism' and 'group equivalence' endogenous switching regression models Table 6: Sampling strategy used in the studies Table 7: Meta-regression: examining publication bias based on Egger's test Table 8: Timing of impact evaluation and start of contract farming Table 9: Sensitivity analysis Table 10: Moderator analysis Table 11: Overview of the heterogeneity of service provisioning in the empirical 54 EG instances covered by the meta-analysis Table 12: Meta-regression on moderator and sensitivity variables for income effects o contract farmingTable 13: Assessment of differences in scale and wealth between participants and no participantsparticipants and model in scale and wealth between participants and no Table 14: Dataset of cases and conditions for the qualitative comparative analysis Table 14.
-Dataset of cases and conditions for the qualitative comparative analysis Table 15: Combination of services and incentives embedded in the contracts Table 15.
-Combination of services and incentives embedded in the contracts Table 16.
-Truth-table with all contract farming arrangements in the sample Table 17: Truth-table of contract farming related to perennial crops Table 17.
-Truth-table of contract farming related to perefinal crops Table 19: Truth-table of contract farming related to annual crops rable 13.
-Truth-table with contract fairning affairgements related to animal husbandry , 0/
+Figure 1: Process of establishing a contract farming arrangement 3 Figure 2: Contractual arrangements as a result of a negotiation process 4 Figure 3: Outcome areas that result from the contractual arrangement 6 Figure 4: Sources of included studies .
+23 Figure 5: Funnel plot .
+43 Figure 6: Funnel plot: replacing four effect sizes by its synthetic effect size .
+44 Figure 7: Funnel plot of a trim-and-fill analysis .
+45 Figure 8: Forest plot of the effect of contract farming on yields .
+47 Figure 9: Forest plot of the effect of contract farming on household labour .
+48 Figure 10: Forest plot of the effect of contract farming on prices .
+49 Figure 11: Forest plot of the effect of contract farming on income: all empirical instanc es .
+50 Figure 12: Forest plot of the effect of contract farming on income: synthetic effect for Narayanan, 2014 .
+51 Figure 13: Forest plot of the effect of contract farming on income per crop type .
+55 Figure 14: Forest plot by level of service provisioning .
+57 Figure 15: Average landholding in selected studies .
+60

+Table 1: Overview of the studies included in the research synthesis Table 2: Risk of bias assessment Table 3: Details of risk assessment of 'selection mechanism' and 'group equivalence' for PSM studies Table 4: Details of risk assessment of 'selection mechanism' and 'group equivalence' for IV/Heckman studies Table 5: Details of risk assessment of 'selection mechanism' and 'group equivalence' for endogenous switching regression models Table 6: Sampling strategy used in the studies Table 7: Meta-regression: examining publication bias based on Egger's test Table 8: Timing of impact evaluation and start of contract farming Table 9: Sensitivity analysis Table 10: Moderator analysis Table 11: Overview of the heterogeneity of service provisioning in the empirical instances covered by the meta-analysis Table 12: Meta-regression on moderator and sensitivity variables for income effects of contract farming Table 13: Assessment of differences in scale and wealth between participants and nonparticipants Table 14: Dataset of cases and conditions for the qualitative comparative analysis 62 Table 15: Combination of services and incentives embedded in the contracts Table 16: Truth-table with all contract farming arrangements in the sample Table 17: Truth-table of contract farming related to perennial crops Table 18: Truth-table of contract farming related to annual crops Table 19: Truth-table with contract farming arrangements related to animal husbandry 67